Skip to Content

 The ride itself is hardly terrifying or physically demanding.
 Although you’re ziplining downhill, there’s no taxing drop like one would experience on a rollercoaster.

-Honestly, most of the heights-induced anxiety that I felt leading up to the ride melted away the moment we left the tower.
+Honestly, most of the height-induced anxiety that I felt leading up to the ride melted away the moment we left the tower.

 Sure, there was a little adrenaline pumping, but I’d describe the ride as more leisurely and scenic than anything.
 It was a legitimately cool glide over one of the most iconic and instantly recognizable streets in the world.